 We refuse to give any referral fee for directing people our way.
 We thought it would be too underhand a fee as home movers will think, ‘Why is the agent getting a kickback?
 Why aren’t I getting any benefit too?’
 So we decided to step away from that.

-I need to appoint a conveyancing solicitor for leasehold conveyancing in Chadwell Heath.
-I've stumble across a web site which appears to be the ideal offering If it is possible to get all this stuff done via phone that would be preferable.
-Should I be wary?
+I need to appoint a conveyancing solicitor for sale conveyancing in Chadwell Heath.
+I happened to land on a site which seems to have the perfect solution If it is possible to get all formalities completed via phone that would be preferable.
+Do I need to be wary?
 What should out be looking out for?

 As usual with these online conveyancers you need to read ALL the small print - did you notice the extra charge for dealing with the mortgage?